iamankan/will2svg/README.md

 # Disclaimer
-Only tested with WILL files exported from Wacom Bamboo Slate S A5.
+Only tested with WILL files exported from Wacom Bamboo Slate S A5, as well as A4.